How To Start a Bookkeeping Business in 8 Steps for 2023 + Checklist

 3. Join a Professional Bookkeeper Association

-You should be a member of at least one professional bookkeeper association.
-The AIPB and the NACPB are the top two associations for bookkeepers.
+You should be a member of at least one professional bookkeeper association, and the AIPB and the NACPB are the top two.
 Professional associations often promote or host seminars and training.
 Sometimes, members can get discounted rates on these events as membership perks.
 Being part of these associations can also help you build your network with other bookkeepers, CPAs, and tax experts.

 Frequently Asked Questions (FAQs)